Aaayushi1324/Aaayushi1324/README.md

 - 👋 Hi, I’m @Aaayushi1324
-- 👀 I’m interested in coding , and blast it
+- 👀 I’m interested in create a new code
 - 🌱 I’m currently learning web developmet , marketing , selling ..
 - 💞️ I’m looking to collaborate on web development , data analyst ...
 - 📫 How to reach me i give my linkd in profile conect me...